WebPixel-it/WebPixel-it/README.md

-- 👋 Hi, I’m @WebPixel
+- 👋 Hi, I’m @WebPixel-it
 - 👀 I’m interested in JavaScript and React
 - 💞️ I’m looking to collaborate on Frontend projects
 - 📫 How to reach me martha@webpixel.it